PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :raises pg.ProgrammingError: table has no primary key or missing privilege
     :raises KeyError: missing key value for the row

-Similar to insert but updates an existing row.
+Similar to insert, but updates an existing row.
 The update is based on the primary key of the table or the OID value as munged by :meth:`DB.get` or passed as keyword.
+The OID will take precedence if provided, so that it is possible to update the primary key itself.

 The dictionary is then modified to reflect any changes caused by the update due to triggers, rules, default values, etc.